Up to 35% off Raised Beds

 Japanese Camellia – each flower stays on the branch for almost a month.

-• Plant Size: 3-20 feet tall
+height height 3-20 feet tall

 For the fans of symmetry, this one’s for you!
-There are 250 species of the Camellia genus, but the showy Japanese Camellia is the most popular.
+There are over 250 species of the Camellia genus, but the showy Japanese camellia is the most popular.
 The flowers look almost like peonies or roses.
 While it blooms fall through spring, the glossy, dark green leaves are evergreen.
 You can find several varieties in pure white, with blooms ranging from 2 to 5 inches wide.

 Camellia shrubs are sensitive to the sun, preferring the shade.
 They take some time to establish themselves.
 Once they do, they grow slowly.
 Plant them in the spring or fall, when the weather is mild.
 They prefer moist and slightly acidic soil.